capcodigital/team-course/documentation/node/Stream_Processing.md

 # Stream Processing

- The purpose of this task is to setup a Kafka/Zookeeper docker installation and to write events from our java application to a new topic.
+ The purpose of this task is to setup a Kafka/Zookeeper docker installation and to write events from our Node.js application to a new topic.

 ## Task